 In lieu of flowers, donations may be made to support Henri Boulanger’s Legacy Fund.

-A Memorial Service and Dessert & Coffee Reception to celebrate Henri’s life is to be held at Abundant Life Chapel 90 - 4 St. Lac du Bonnet, MB on TUESDAY, MAY 21, 2024
+A Memorial Service and Dessert & Coffee Reception to celebrate Henri’s life was held at Abundant Life Chapel, 90 - 4 St. Lac du Bonnet, MB on Tuesday, May 21, 2024.
+Interment followed in Riverland Cemetery.

 Tuesday, May 21, 2024